41st British Car Day - Sunday September 20th 2026

 Volunteering

-For further information on volunteering at British Car Day in 2024 please contact Rob Ragsdale
+Stand by for information on volunteering at British Car Day in 2026!

 Spectators

 Here’s a link to the Bronte Creek Provincial Park web site.
-In summary Vendors arrive at 7 a.m., Show Cars at 8 a.m. and Spectators at 9 a.m.
-The Awards Ceremonies are at 2 p.m. and cars start leaving at 3 p.m. for the long trek home.
+Vendors and Sponsors arrive at 7 a.m., Show Cars at 8 a.m., and Spectators at 9 a.m.
+The Awards Ceremonies are at 2 p.m. and cars start leaving at around 3 p.m. for the long trek home.
 Spectators should enter the park via the main park entrance on Burloak Drive, please follow the signs.
 The entry fee to the park for spectators is $18 per car (or you can use a Parks Ontario season pass).
 Seniors are $14.50 and Disabled $9.00.
 There is no limit on the number of people in the car.
 To save time you can purchase an Advance Permit Please pay using cash if possible, as use of credit/debit cards really slows down entry to the park and causes long line-ups.
 Arriving early will help alleviate any delays.
-There is no entry charge for pedestrians and bicycles and dogs on a leash are welcome.
+There is no entry charge for pedestrians and bicycles.
+Dogs on a leash are welcome.

 NOTE: The Toronto Triumph Club, organizers of British Car Day, have no financial connection with Parks Ontario and Bronte Creek Provincial Park.
 All fees collected by them at the main park entrance remain theirs and they do not offer refunds.